-Note: Advice to Applicants should be read in conjunction with the 2018 New Colombo Plan (NCP) Mobility Program Guidelines.
+Note: Advice to Applicants should be read in conjunction with the 2019 New Colombo Plan (NCP) Mobility Program Guidelines.

-Key changes in the 2018 round
+Key changes in the 2019 round

-Lessons learned from previous rounds to assist 2018 applicants
+Lessons learned from previous rounds to assist 2019 applicants

 The following generic advice might also assist universities in preparing applications.

-In terms of the additional selection criteria, universities can apply for an internship grant as part of a semester-based mobility project.
+In terms of the additional selection criteria, universities can apply for an Internship Grant as part of a semester-based mobility project.
 Stronger responses to this criterion in previous rounds have clearly described the proposed internship, including the potential host, benefits to participants, proposed duration and confirmation that all visa requirements have been considered.

-Overall, strong mobility project applications in the past have been clear and concise, addressed all elements of each individual criterion and provided concrete examples to demonstrate how the criteria and NCP objectives will be achieved.
+In summary, strong mobility project applications in the past have been clear and concise, addressed all elements of each individual criterion and provided concrete examples to demonstrate how the criteria and NCP objectives will be achieved.